Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/3.-Web-api-call-Microsoft-graph-for-personal-accounts/README-incremental-instructions.md

    - Select the **Add permissions** button
    - [Optional] if you are a tenant admin, and agree to grant the admin consent to the web api, select **Grant admin consent for {your tenant domain}**.
 1. [Otherwise] If you have not granted admin consent to the Web API in the previous optional step, select **Authentication** in the list of pages and there:
    - Check the `urn:ietf:wg:oauth:2.0:oob` Redirect URI checkbox.
-This is so that the client can propose incremental consent to the user for the downstream web apis used by our *TodoListService-v2* Web API.
+This is so that the client can propose incremental consent to the user for the downstream web apis used by our *TodoListService* Web API.
    - Select **Save**
 1. [Optional] Select the **Manifest** section and:
    - in the manifest, search for **"accessTokenAcceptedVersion"**, and see that its value is **2**.
 This property lets Azure AD know that the Web API accepts v2.0 tokens